ssanj/zat/docs/user-manual/defining-a-template/choices.md

 ![Select a choice](../../images/zat-choices.gif)

 After the user makes a choice, the `value` of the choice is stored against the `variable_name`.
-In the above example when the user selects the "English" language option the value of `english` will be stored against the `language_type` variable name.
+In the above example when the user selects the "French" language option the value of `french` will be stored against the `language_type` variable name.

 We can then use the `variable_name` to perform conditionals.